aashagri/fallhacking2020/README.md

 Shell hacking (25%).
 Looking up a Linux command or conceptual help is fine.
 Looking up **answers** = integrity violation.
 Just don't do it.
 Looking up a Linux command is fine.
 Source **everything**   :

- - [ ] Complete all 33 sections of the Bandit CTF game here: https://overthewire.org/wargames/bandit/
+ - [AA ] Complete all 33 sections of the Bandit CTF game here: https://overthewire.org/wargames/bandit/
  - [ ] SUBMIT YOUR SCORE IN EACH LEVEL.
 10 points will be deducted for failing to do this.
  - [ ] For EACH of the 33 sections, take a screenshot of the page when you find the solution for each level.
 Put all of these screenshots in a single Word document, in order named "1-shell_hacking.docx".
 Submitting them loose or as a zipped up archive, or in any other manner will result in a 20 point deduction.

 Cryptography (25%).
 Same rules as Shell hacking.
 Looking up a Linux command or conceptual help is fine.
 Looking up **answers** = integrity violation.
 Source **everything**   :
- - [ ] Complete all 7 sections of the Krypton CTF game here: https://overthewire.org/wargames/krypton/
+ - [AA ] Complete all 7 sections of the Krypton CTF game here: https://overthewire.org/wargames/krypton/
  - [ ] SUBMIT YOUR SCORE IN EACH LEVEL.
 10 points will be deducted for failing to do this.
  - [ ] For EACH of the 7 sections, take a screenshot of the page when you find the solution for each level.
 Put all of these screenshots in a single Word document, in order named "2-cryptography.docx".
 Submitting them loose or as a zipped up archive, or in any other manner will result in a 20 point deduction.